webprofusion/certify-docs/docs/http-validation.md

 the https://api.certifytheweb.com server if it can access the resource instead (which also has the benefit of being external, just like the Let's Encrypt server is).

 ## Common Issues

+### Timeout during http validation
+Your firewall is blocking port 80.
+Open port TCP 80 in Windows Firewall and on any cloud hosting firewall rules you have.

 ### Error 500, 404 or 403 (or other http error code)
 The most common problem is that auto configuration has failed to determine the best config for your system.
 Different editions/distributions of windows have different defaults.